Archive - News Article

 While on the board, Lawrence also shared that one of their best accomplishments was hiring Executive Director Ken Becker, who has continually worked to promote the community.

 The Sweetwater Police Department (SPD) received 42 calls for service, issued two citations and made three arrests on Sept.
 10, 2012.

 Calls for service:

 Arrested by SPD:

-The Nolan County Sheriff's Office (NCSO) had five calls for service, served one civil paper and made one arrest on Dec.
-7, 2011.
+The Nolan County Sheriff's Office (NCSO) had six calls for service, served one civil paper and made two arrests on Sept.
+10, 2012.